Sedation Dentistry Plano, TX

 • Tooth sensitivity.

-We cannot recommend sedation if you are pregnant, have high blood pressure, or glaucoma.
-Ahead of your appointment, Dr. Grapevine will review your medical history in more detail to make sure you are eligible for sedation.
+We cannot recommend sedation if you are pregnant, have high blood pressure, or have glaucoma.
+After your appointment, Dr. Grapevine will review your medical history in more detail to ensure you are eligible for sedation.

 Are There Side Effects of Nitrous Oxide?

-There are no lingering side effects of nitrous oxide, which is common for stronger sedatives.
-You won’t need to have anyone drive you from the practice following the completion of your treatment.
+Nitrous oxide has no lingering side effects, which is common for stronger sedatives.
+You won’t need anyone to drive you from the practice after your treatment.
 Of course, Dr. Grapevine is happy to answer any questions you have about your aftercare.

 Oral Conscious Sedation Dentistry